portworx/px-docs/portworx-on-ecs.md

 ```

 ### Step 2: Create a keypair to use with this cluster
 Create a keypair to use with the cluster that we will create.
 Generate SSH keys using `ssh-keygen` and create a AWS keypair.
 We will use `id_rsa` as your private key and `portworx` as the keypair for this tutorial.

 ```
 # ssh-keygen
+# ecs-cli configure --region us-west-2 --cluster ecs-demo
 # aws ec2 import-key-pair --key-name portworx --public-key-material file://~/.ssh/id_rsa
 ```